followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/EventsMixin/3 Methods/on(events).md

 <!--/returnDescription-->

 <!--fullDescription-->
-Use this method to subscribe to several events at one method call.
-Available events are listed in the **Events** section.
+Use this method to subscribe to several events with one method call.
+Available events are listed in the [Events]({basewidgetpath}/Events/) section.

 #####See Also#####
 - [Handle Events - jQuery](/Documentation/Guide/Getting_Started/Widget_Basics_-_jQuery/Handle_Events/)